A. J. DeLaGarza: Personal life

 DeLaGarza's son Luca died on September 4, 2014, only a week after being born.
 Luca suffered from Hypoplastic left heart syndrome, a rare heart defect.
 In his son's memory DeLaGarza and his family started the Luca Knows Heart foundation to help other people who have the condition.
 DeLaGarza was named the 2014 MLS Humanitarian of the Year as a result of his work with the Luca Knows Heart foundation as well his work with other organizations.
-DeLaGarza is married to Megan, his high school sweetheart, and the couple have another child, a daughter named Noelle born in October 2015.
+DeLaGarza is married to Megan, his high school sweetheart, and the couple have three daughters, Noelle, Alexi, and Colette.

 DeLaGarza is close friends with Omar Gonzalez, who was his teammate at Maryland from 2006 to 2008 and with the Galaxy from 2009 to 2015.

 He is of Native-American heritage through his mother and Mexican and Chamorro through his father.
 Although he represented the US and Guam at international levels, he was also eligible to represent Mexico.
 He has a sister named Tabatha.

 DeLaGarza modeled his game off of Barcelona and Spain legend Carles Puyol, who, like DeLaGarza, was undersized for a center back and had long hair, which DeLaGarza had as a child.